Emergency Food and Community Dining Room Maps

-Homeless people, low-income senior citizens, families and individuals, can benefit from the program through organizations like soup kitchens that provide prepared meals, or food banks/pantries that distribute food to individuals for household use.
+Homeless people, low-income senior citizens, families and individuals, can benefit from the program through organizations like soup kitchens (also known as Community Dining Rooms) that provide prepared meals, or food banks/pantries that distribute food to individuals for household use.

-Homeless people can receive prepared meals served in a congregate setting without income eligibility.
-Homeless people must meet State income eligibility requirements in order to receive TEFAP food that is not served in prepared meals.
+Homeless people can receive prepared meals served in a Community Dining Room without income eligibility.
+However, homeless people must meet state income eligibility requirements in order to receive TEFAP food that is not served in prepared meals.

 Additional Member Add: